aguzbruno/aguzbruno/README.md

 ## 👨 About Me:

-Hi!
-My name is Agustin Bruno, I’m a Front-End Developer, my favorite technologies are ReactJs with Typescript and NextJs.
-In addition to my experience as a developer, I have also worked as a designer and photographer so I frequently work around the user experience and interface through css.
+Hi there!
+I'm Agustin Bruno, a Front-End Developer.
+My go-to technologies are ReactJS with Typescript and NextJS.
+Beyond my coding experience, I've also worked as a designer and photographer, giving me a unique perspective on user experience and interface, particularly through CSS.

+Pragmatism is my style—I pick up new skills swiftly, enjoy collaborating with teams, and pride myself on effective communication!

+Problem-solving is my passion.
+Let's tackle challenges together! 🤗
 ---------------------------------------------------
 ## 🔗Meet me at:
 <a href="https://www.linkedin.com/in/aguzbruno"><img src="https://img.icons8.com/bubbles/100/000000/linkedin.png"/></a>